Tubbz-alt/void-linux-rice/README.md

 - redshift

 sxiv (simple image viewer for X, it has a neat gallery mode and opens images ina  reasonable size (whhc is helpful for tiling window managers))

-w3m (for ranger image preview to work you want this)

 lxappearance (to set your icon/gtk themes)